theanthonyplan/craigbot/README.md

 ## Installation

-### First off you will need to make sure you have redist installed and running.
+### First off you will need to make sure you have redis installed and running.
 *Install the redis-server*

     $ sudo apt-get install redis-server